Steve Pemberton: Theatre

 Pemberton's early work centred mainly around fringe theatre; he was a founding member of the 606 Theatre with Gordon Anderson, Tom Hadley, and producer Shane Walter.
 He has produced, performed in, and directed various stage productions.

 In 2020 it was announced that Pemberton would join Aaron Taylor-Johnson on West End stage in Martin McDonagh's The Pillowman, directed by Matthew Dunster.
 However, due to the COVID-19 situation, the run was postponed until 2021.
 Pemberton said, "It's been a dark time for the performing arts and I can't wait to have the theatres open again.
 Unfortunately, The Pillowman has to be put to bed for now, but I very much hope that we'll be able to bring Martin's dazzling play to the West End before too long."
 The play was staged from 10 June 2023 to 2 September 2023 at the Duke of York's Theatre in London's West End with Lily Allen, Paul Kaye, Pemberton, and Matthew Tennison.
 The Guardian praised Pemberton's performance as "unfailingly excellent", although other reviews of the play were mixed.

-On 3 May 2024, it was announced that Pemberton and Shearsmith would write and star in a stage adaptation of Inside No. 9 called Stage/Fright which will open at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April, directed by Simon Evans.
+On 3 May 2024, it was announced that Pemberton and Shearsmith would write and star in a stage adaptation of Inside No. 9 called Stage/Fright which opened at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April, directed by Simon Evans.
 Tickets for the 85 shows were released on 8 May 2024.
-Due to the success of the London run, the show will also tour the UK in autumn 2025.
+Due to the success of the London run, the show toured the UK in autumn 2025.